Are You Prepared?

-Your best bet to keep this information secure, yet accessible, is to get a fire-proof safe.
+Your best bet to keep the original documents secure, yet accessible, is to get a fire-proof safe.
 Look for one that is UL rated “350-1 hour” or better, meaning it is rated to keep the internal temperature below 350 degrees for at least one hour.

 In addition to the physical documents, it is a good idea to scan these documents and store them securely in cloud-based storage like DropBox or an electronic vault.
 Check with your financial advisor to see if they provide an electronic vault service.
 If that isn’t an option for you, a small thumb drive will work, though security could be an issue.
-If you use a thumb drive, make sure you password protect your documents.
+If you use a thumb drive, make sure to encrypt the drive or password protect your documents.

-If your insured amount does not reflect the increased market values in your neighborhood, you may be under insured.
-He suggested you check with a contractor to see what it would cost to rebuild your home and, if necessary, increase your coverage to that amount.
+Also, make sure your insured amount reflects the increased market values in your neighborhood.
+If it doesn’t, you may be under-insured.
+Check with a contractor to see what it would cost to rebuild your home and, if necessary, increase your coverage to that amount.